imankamrann/GalileoDynasimApp/README.md

 - Explore concepts such as position-time graphs, velocity-time graphs, and equations of motion.

 ### Dynamics
-- Understand the principles of force, mass, and acceleration through hands-on activities and challenges.
+- Understand the principles of force, mass, and acceleration.
-- Explore Newton's laws of motion and their applications in real-world scenarios.
+- Explore Newton's laws of motion and their applications.

 ### Energy & Momentum
-- Dive into the concepts of energy, work, power, and momentum through engaging games and experiments.
+- Dive into the concepts of energy, work, power, and momentum through experiments.
 - Learn about conservation of energy and momentum, and explore the relationships between kinetic and potential energy.

 ## Getting Started